 I am a job market candidate at the Vancouver School of Economics, University of British Columbia.
-My research interest lay in the Economics of Crime, Law and Economics, Public Economics, and Applied Econometrics.
+My research interests are in Public Economics, The Economics of Crime, Law and Economics and Applied Econometrics.

 My job market paper explores the effect of early release incentives for incarcerated individuals.
 Using a regression discontinuity design I find that in the absence of these incentives rehabilitative effort while incarcerated is reduced and recidivism risk after release increases.
 I Apply the Causal Forest Algorithm to be used in the Regression Discontinuity framework and show significant heterogeneity in these estimated treatment effects.
 This heterogeneity reveals that early release incentives matter even for more serious offenders (i.e. those with more extensive criminal records and those convicted of more serious crimes).